‘Our Sun’ -Special Science Week Event – 28th August

 Blake Iscario One of our current Victorian photographers, Blake Iscario who at age 12 took his first spectral image of a star, and now aged 14 continues on with his work, spoke about his works in “Spectra”.
 Below Section of Canopus Spectra, Blake Iscario and his online talk, link below.

-BIFB The Festival has been extended until 9th January 2022
+BIFB exhibitions at the Observatory extended until 29th January 2022

 Tuesday, Thursday, Saturday.

 1st December – 29th January

 Early Evening Session for viewing exhibitions 7.00-8.30pm.
 Bookings essential.

 The Historical development of spectroscopy, the spectral classification of stars highlighting the work of Annie Jump Cannon who published her first catalog of stellar spectra in 1901.
 In 1911 she was made the Curator of Astronomical Photographs at Harvard.
 In 1914, she was admitted as an honorary member of the Royal Astronomical Society.

 Photography unlocks the information stored in light and reveals the elements within stars.